patrickjane/hss-server/README.md

 Updating one or more skills is as easy as pulling changes from the remote GIT repository of the skill.

-In addition, `hss_cli` will compare the existing `config.ini` (if it exists) with a new `config.ini.default`, to detect newly added configuration parameters, and then prompt the user for the parameters.
+In addition, `hss-cli` will compare the existing `config.ini` (if it exists) with a new `config.ini.default`, to detect newly added configuration parameters, and then prompt the user for the parameters.

 ### Uninstalling